andrewabest/andrewbestdotcom/content/posts/authorization-with-custom-authentication-aspnet-core.md

 Stepping through the code, I could see the default authorization policy, once evaluated, would result in `Challenged`.
 This doesn't mean it struggled to figure out an answer 🥁.
 What it means is it wants to return a challenge back to the user - they did not meet the policies requirements.
 In this case the requirements are simply that the user is not anonymous.

 It then calls `await context.ChallengeAsync();` to issue the challenge back to the user.
 This in turn calls `context.RequestServices.GetRequiredService<IAuthenticationService>().ChallengeAsync(context, scheme, properties)`.
 This resolves the `AuthenticationService`, which goes looking for a default authentication scheme, and 💥.
 We don't have one.
-Because we have our own custom authenticaiton middleware, remember?
+Because we have our own custom authentication middleware, remember?

 This is the problem.